latitov/go-interview/README.md

 # Golang Interview Questions / Interviewer's Cheatsheet

-Section 1 and beginning of the section 2 (slices .. channels) are intended to quickly evaluate the candidate, if it is worth wasting time talking to him/her more than 20 minutes.
+First question intended to quickly evaluate the candidate, if it is worth wasting time talking to him/her more than 20 minutes.
 If yes - go further and deeper.

 ## SECTION 1, SYSTEMS TRIVIA

+- What is stack?
+Heap? __What is recursion?__
+- How can you affect if structure will be put on stack or heap?
+- What is data structure?
+What is variable?
+What is register?
+What is pointer?
 - OS process, thread; vs. goroutine; what about memory?
 - containers, VMs, containers vs VMs;
 - how OS manages memory; pages;